sct-pipeline/contrast-agnostic-softseg-spinalcord/README.md

 The plots will be saved to the parent directory with the name `charts_<datetime.now())>` -->

-## 3. Transfer learning from contrast-agnostic model
+## 3. Transfer learning from contrast-agnostic model (WIP: to be updated)

 This section provides instructions on how to train nnUNet models with pre-trained weights of the contrast-agnostic model.
 Ideal use cases include using the pretrained weights for training/finetuning on any spinal-cord-related segmentation task (e.g. lesions, rootlets, etc.).